-Vitamin K gummies are everywhere right now.
+Vitamin K gummies have hit peak hype.
 Consumers love the chewable format, and brands see a big opportunity.
-But behind that soft, fruity bite lies a manufacturing challenge that separates true experts from the rest of the pack.
+But that soft, fruity bite hides a manufacturing puzzle that separates the pros from the wannabes.

 The real puzzle?
 Keeping a finicky, fat-soluble vitamin stable through heat, acid, and time inside a water-based gummy matrix.
 Most people talk about sugar content or texture.
 But if you're serious about launching a Vitamin K gummy, you need to understand what's actually going on inside that little chew.